mozilla/inclusion/evaluation_tools/governance-basic.md

 ### Tasks
 - [ ] We provide non-technical tasks for first-time contributors to learn about, and participate in our project.
-- [ ] We label tasks that are for contributors, to help save time, and frustration for volunteer and maintainer.